 The standard gate price for Stourhead is £18.30 per adult and £9.20 per child.
 When you compare the price of a one day ticket to the annual cost of a membership, it really is a no brainer to join the National Trust and save some money in the process.

-The Stourhead estate is quite spread out with the gardens being accessed via the village road and past the village pub.
+The Stourhead estate is quite spread out with the famous landscape gardens being accessed via the village road and past the village pub.
 It’s a quaint place to walk through and I think to get the full benefit you would need to spend longer than a couple of hours here.

 The gardens itself have a vast lake in the centre which create amazing views, and I can only image what this would look like through the different seasons.
 With spring, the flowers are starting to bloom but I can imagine it’ll look so much different in a few weeks time.